sophie-aubert/floodit/ARCHIDEP.md

   that provides the [Graphical User Interface (GUI)][gui].
 It makes [AJAX requests][ajax] to the backend.

-### :books: What the hell are Spring Boot & Angular?
+### :books: What the hell are Spring Boot, Angular & PostgreSQL?

 The application uses the following ~~buzzword salad~~ technologies:

 - The backend has been developed with [Spring Boot][spring-boot], a Java framework that makes it easy to create stand-alone, production-grade Spring based Applications that you can "just run".
-  - [Spring][spring] makes programming Java quicker, easier, and safer for everybody.
-Spring's focus on speed, simplicity, and productivity has made it the world's most popular Java framework.
   - [Java][java] is a popular programming language and development platform.
 It reduces costs, shortens development timeframes, drives innovation, and improves application services.
 With millions of developers running more than 60 billion Java Virtual Machines worldwide, Java continues to be the development platform of choice for enterprises and developers.
+  - [Spring][spring] makes programming Java quicker, easier, and safer for everybody.
+Spring's focus on speed, simplicity, and productivity has made it the world's most popular Java framework.
 - The frontend has been developed with [Angular][angular], a [JavaScript][js] application-design framework and development platform for creating efficient and sophisticated single-page apps.
 It also uses [Tailwind][tailwind], a utility-first CSS framework packed with classes that can be composed to build any design, directly in your markup.

 - [PostgreSQL][postgres] is a powerful, open source object-relational database system with over 30 years of active development that has earned it a strong